BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 * Click `Send` and you will successfully log in using a cookie.
 You can see that cookie in the "SetCookie" response header.
 * Click the `Create` template and create a car to add to the database.
 Edit the body of the request (to customize the car) and click `Send`.
 If you want, create another item for the database.
 It doesn't have to be a car, any valid JSON object will work.
-* Click `Read` to read all of your items from the database.
+* Click the `Read` template and then click `send` to read all of your items from the database.

 So, everything works.
 What makes this a "naive" server?
 Well, let's try calling this from a different host (a.k.a. origin)?